 51. The Council will seek to ensure that its stated treasury management policies and objectives will not be compromised by adverse market fluctuations in the value of the principal sums it invests, and will accordingly seek to protect itself from the effects of such fluctuations.
-Decisions on investment in tradeable securities, which risk loss of capital, will only be authorised by the Treasury Management Group.
+Decisions on investment in tradeable securities, which risk loss of capital due to market fluctuations, will only be authorised by the Treasury Management Group.